membraneframework/membrane_tutorials/glossary/glossary.md

 - #### **CMAF**
   CMAF (Common Media Application Format) is a standardized media file format for adaptive bitrate streaming over the internet.
 It enhances the interoperability between different streaming protocols, such as [HLS](#hls) and [MPEG-DASH](#mpeg-dash), by using a single set of media files and encryption methods.
 CMAF simplifies content delivery to various devices and platforms, reducing the need for multiple file formats and enabling more efficient media streaming.
 - #### **YUV**
-  A color encoding system that defines one [luminance](https://en.wikipedia.org/wiki/Luminance) and two [chrominance](https://en.wikipedia.org/wiki/Chrominance) components.
+  Color space that defines one [luminance](https://en.wikipedia.org/wiki/Luminance) and two [chrominance](https://en.wikipedia.org/wiki/Chrominance) components.
 By reducing the resolution of the chrominance components it is possible to compress an image with a minuscule effect on human perception of the image.
+That encoding is commonly used for analog video processing.
+- #### **YCbCr**
+  Color space that defines one [luminance](https://en.wikipedia.org/wiki/Luminance) and two [chrominance difference] components: [blue-difference](https://en.wikipedia.org/wiki/B-Y) and [red-difference](https://en.wikipedia.org/wiki/R-Y).
+In contrast to **YUV** it's more often used in digital video processing.
+It happens that YCbCr is mistakenly called [YUV](#yuv).
 - #### **Encoding**
   A process of converting media from raw format to encoded format.
 The main purpose is to reduce media size - the raw format is uncompressed and takes up a lot of space.
 Examples of encoded formats are [MP3](https://en.wikipedia.org/wiki/MP3) and [AAC](https://en.wikipedia.org/wiki/Advanced_Audio_Coding) for audio and [AVC](https://en.wikipedia.org/wiki/Advanced_Video_Coding) and [MPEG-4 Part 2](https://en.wikipedia.org/wiki/MPEG-4_Part_2) for video.
 - #### **Decoding**